 Doctor of Philosophy

-Dr. Peter C. Williamson and Dr. Terry Thompson
+Dr. Peter C. Williamson

 Approximately one in hundred people suffer from schizophrenia.
 Current medications partially improve the symptoms.
 There is no cure.
 Glutamate, an excitatory neurotransmitter, is a possible cause of the schizophrenia symptoms.
 Excessive glutamate release eventually leads to neurodegeneration.
 Longitudinal studies are necessary to observe the neurodegenerative process.